spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/are-elasticsearch-and-redis-restorable.md

 template: howto-guide-template
 ---

-# Are ElasticSearch and Redis restorable?

-{% info_block infoBox %}

-## Resources for assessment Backend
+## Resources for assessment

-{% endinfo_block %}
+Backend

 ## Description

-Based on prerequisites data identify if the environment is restorable via default Spryker utilities - `sync:data` and `publisher:trigger-events`.
+Based on prerequisites data identify if the environment is restorable via default Spryker utilities: `sync:data` and `publisher:trigger-events`.

 ## Formula for calculating the migration effort